-As of the date of this statement, management knows of no business to be presented at the meeting that is not referred to in the accompanying notice.
-As to other business that may properly come before the meeting, it is intended that the proxies properly executed and returned will be voted in respect thereof at the discretion of the person voting the proxies in accordance with the best judgment of the person voting the proxies.
+As of the date of this proxy statement, management knows of no business to be presented at the Annual Meeting that is not referred to in the accompanying notice.
+As to other business that may properly come before the Annual Meeting, it is intended that the proxies properly executed and returned will be voted in respect thereof at the discretion of the person voting the proxies in accordance with the best judgment of the person voting the proxies.